 In 2019, Jeanpierre helped the Raiders offensive line limit opponents to just 29.0 sacks.
 The team had four games where they didn't allow a sack.
 The 29 sacks allowed were the eighth-fewest in the NFL.
 The Raiders offensive line also helped running back Josh Jacobs rush for 1,150 yards, becoming the first rookie in team history to have a 1,000-yard rushing season.
 Two of Oakland's offensive linemen – tackle Trent Brown and center Rodney Hudson – earned Pro Bowl honors.

-Jeanpierre's first season with Oakland was in 2018, where he helped mentor a young offensive line that featured two rookie starters – tackle Kolton Miller and tackle Brandon Parker.
+Jeanpierre's first season with Oakland was in 2018, where he helped a young offensive line that featured two rookie starters – tackle Kolton Miller and tackle Brandon Parker.
 Miller became the first rookie offensive linemen to start every game for the Raiders since 2011.
 Parker started 12 consecutive games to end the season.
 The offensive line helped protect quarterback Derek Carr, who had then-career highs in passing yards (4,049), completion percentage (68.9), completions (381) and yards per attempt (7.3).
 The Raiders completed 68.7 percent of their passes, breaking the franchise record and ranking fifth in the NFL that season.
 Hudson and guard Kelechi Osemele were both selected as Pro Bowl alternates.

 Jeanpierre earned his first coaching job in 2017 with the Seahawks, where he was hired as an offensive assistant.
 He focused primarily on the offensive line, where he helped tackle Duane Brown earn his fourth Pro Bowl honor despite not joining the team until Week 9.